xgao28/Sleep-Sufficiency-Factor-Analysis/README.md

 For data retrieval, [`nhanesA` package](https://www.rdocumentation.org/packages/nhanesA/versions/1.1) is used, which downloads a table from the NHANES website as is per call.
 Therefore, the code suffices to be fully reproducible without a data folder.

+# And more

+Please refer to the website or paper with the link above!